AndrewLo42/keyboard-designer/README.md

 - User can reset all their choices with a button

 # Future Features
 - User can choose a switch and hear what it sounds like by typing
+  - User can also see detailed information about a particular switch
 - User can add novelty keys to the keyboard
 - User can have more color customization on certain keys
 - User can choose a background/deskmat for the keeb